tfabien/bigquery-autojob/README.md

 >}
 >```

-# Custom metadata
-Any custom metadata prefixed with `bigquery.` will be added to the `load` job configuration Any option specified in custom metadata will take precedence and override existing configuration options if present

->**Example:**
-> Changing the table name and dataset by setting custom metadata at upload time
-> *Note: Custom metadata keys must be prefixed with `x-goog-meta-` when using gsutil to upload the file*
->```bash
->  gsutil -h "x-goog-meta-bigquery.configuration.load.destinationTable.datasetId: Test" \
->         -h "x-goog-meta-bigquery.configuration.load.destinationTable.tableId: City" \
->         cp "samples/cities_20190506.csv" "gs://bq-autoload/"
->```

-# Default behaviour
+## Default mappings reference
-The `mapping/000_default_mappings.json` file defines the default configuration for the BigQuery `load` job You can edit this file to modify or add default behaviour.
+The `mapping/000_default_mappings.json` file defines the default configuration for the BigQuery `load` job You can edit this file prior to deployment to modify or add default behaviour.

+The following sections describe the default configuration shipped with this CLoud Function

 #### "_global_config"
 ```json